cassiocappellari/cassiocappellari/README.md

 #### I’m a software engineer passionate about programming, technology, business, startups and innovation.

-- 💻 Node.js, Vue.js, React.js, TypeScript, JavaScript, PostgreSQL, MySQL, MongoDB and **more**.
+- 💻 JavaScript, TypeScript, Node.js, NestJS, React.js, Vue.js, PostgreSQL, MySQL, MongoDB and **more**.
-- 👨🏼‍🎓 I have a Bachelor's Degree in Business with a MBA in Leadership, Management and Innovation by [@PUC/RS](https://www.pucrs.br/).
+- 👨🏼‍🎓 I have a Bachelor's Degree in Business with a MBA in Leadership, Innovation and Management by [@PUC/RS](https://www.pucrs.br/).
 - 🤖 I have a Technology Degree in System Analysis and Development by [@FIAP](https://www.fiap.com.br/).

 [![Github](https://img.shields.io/badge/-Github-000?style=flat&logo=Github&logoColor=white)](https://github.com/cassiocappellari)